How to ace your job or apprenticeship interviews

 - Reason – This kind of random question is becoming more common and they’re used for loads of reasons.
 Firstly, employers want to see how you react when you’re put in a situation you can’t possibly have prepared for.
 Do you panic or take it in your stride?
 Secondly, they sometimes just want to lighten the mood a little.
 Interviews are stressful and employers know that.
 Throwing this kind of question in can help to break the ice.
 Most importantly, employers want to see your personality, and your answer to this kind of question can give them an insight into how you’ll fit into their team.

-- Useful tip– Don’t overthink it - there’s no ‘right’ answer to this.
+- Useful tip – Don’t overthink it.
+There’s no ‘right’ answer to this.
 Answer with your instincts and don’t take yourself too seriously.

 5. Ask questions of your own